sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 #### Required Additional Deploys

-There are applications that need to be deployed separately (i.e., not using `sdr-deploy`):
+There are applications that need to be deployed separately (i.e., not using `sdr-deploy`).

+##### Ruby Projects with non-standard Capistrano targets

 * **hydra_etd `uat` environment**: deploy via `cap uat deploy` in `hydra-etd`
 * **sul-pub `cap-dev` enviroment**: deploy via `cap cap-dev deploy` in `sul_pub` (note all [ENV values](https://github.com/sul-dlss/sul_pub/tree/main/config/deploy))

+##### Cloud Projects
-**Note:** As of August 2021, manually deploying cloud projects (Sinopia and DLME) is no longer required.
-These are handled through CircleCI
+As of August 2021, deployment of cloud projects (Sinopia and DLME) happens via CircleCI, not manually.
+You will need to make releases, however.

-* Sinopia apps:  Deployed on release.
-Note:  the sinopia_editor project requires bumping the version number and a couple other steps before tagging a new release, see [Release Process](https://github.com/LD4P/sinopia_editor/blob/main/release_process.md) for details.
+* **Sinopia apps**:  Deployed when a new release is created.
+Note:  the sinopia_editor project requires bumping the version number and a couple other steps before tagging a new release, see Sinopia [Release Process](https://github.com/LD4P/sinopia_editor/blob/main/release_process.md) for details.
-* Dlme-transform: Deployed on release (see [README](https://github.com/sul-dlss/dlme-transform/#deploying) and [DevOpsDocs](https://github.com/sul-dlss/DevOpsDocs/blob/master/projects/dlme/operations-concerns.md#deployment-info))
+* **dlme-transform**: Deployed when a new release is created.
+See DLME [README](https://github.com/sul-dlss/dlme-transform/#deploying) and [DevOpsDocs](https://github.com/sul-dlss/DevOpsDocs/blob/master/projects/dlme/operations-concerns.md#deployment-info) for details.

 #### Code that isn't a Ruby Application